-An invisible force pulled me forward.
-It would drag me into the pit unless I stood firm.
+into the pit unless I stood firm.

 Help me rise, boy.
 The voice became hungrier.
 Bring me the bolt.
-Strike a blow against the treacherous gods!
+Strike a blowagainst the treacherous gods!
 The spirits of the dead whispered around me, No!
 Wake!
 The image of my mother began to fade.
-The thing in the pit tightened its unseen grip around me.

-I realized it wasn't interested in pulling me in.
+The thing in the An invisible force pulled me forward.
+It would drag me I realized it wasn't interested in pulling me in.
 It was using me to pull itself out.
-Good, it murmured.
-Good.

 Wake! the dead whispered.
 Wake!